Academic Community of Interest Manager

-With the Assistant Manager, coordinates the business of the SIG acting as liaison to STC and the SIG leadership structure.
-Attends monthly SIG Leadership meetings and administers budget.
-Arranges meetings with AC SIG leadership and plans AC SIG involvement at the annual STC Summit.
+Typically, we have a number of people leading the community.
+If you're interested, let us know!
+With the Assistant Manager, the manager coordinates the business of the community acting as a liaison to STC and the SIG leadership structure.
+She attends monthly SIG Leadership meetings and administers budget.
+She arranges meetings with AC SIG leadership and plans AC SIG involvement at the annual STC Summit.

 Assistant SIG Manager